spe301/Sales-Scientist/README.md

 # Lead Scoring for Hyros

 ## Business case
-Hyros is a software that allows advertisers and digital marketers to accuratley attribute the return on their advertising (ROAS) accross platforms.
+Hyros is a software that allows advertisers and digital marketers to accurately attribute the return on their advertising (ROAS) across platforms.
 The company has been delivering amazing results for their customers who mostly come in by word of mouth.
-However they are looking towards outbound outreach to scale higher and are looking to hire more salespeople.
-Hyros wants to grow and it can only scale so high with word of mouth so it's ramping up outbound strategies.
-The goal here is to see if we can make the sales process more efficient, this way the sales team can retain or increase it's closing rate and Hyros won't need to make as many hires; 1) save time, 2) save money, 3) more closing = more money.
+However, they are looking towards outbound outreach to scale higher and are looking to hire more salespeople.
+Hyros wants to grow, and it can only scale so high with word of mouth so it's ramping up outbound strategies.
+The goal here is to see if we can make the sales process more efficient, this way the sales team can retain or increase its closing rate and Hyros won't need to make as many hires; 1) save time, 2) save money, 3) more closing = more money.

 ## The problem
 Finding the right prospects is time consuming.
-This is a common problem in sales and marketing, however this especially is an issue for Hyros because they are selective about the customers they choose to onboard.
-How much would it suck to expand a sales team only to have them bring in customers that are unqualified or unlikley to benefit from the service? a lot!
+This is a common problem in sales and marketing; however, this especially is an issue for Hyros because they are selective about the customers they choose to onboard.
+How much would it suck to expand a sales team only to have them bring in customers that are unqualified or unlikely to benefit from the service? a lot!
 Getting the wrong customers on sales calls will decrease closing rates, especially SQL-to-MQL, at best and create negative customer experiences that reflect badly on the company at worst.

 ## Requirements
-* Be able to quantify the quality of a given lead.
+* •	Be able to quantify the quality of a given lead.
-* Able to score roughly the amount of leads Hyros gets a day at one time, I estimate that they get about 70 leads per day.
-Because of their rapid growth goals I will aim to make sure the models can score 200 leads at one time in a reasonable time frame.
+•	Able to score roughly the number of leads Hyros gets a day at one time, I estimate that they get about 70 leads per day.
+Because of their rapid growth goals, I will aim to make sure the models can score 200 leads at one time in a reasonable time frame.
-* Speed is a good selling point but scoring n leads at a time is a higher priority
+•	Speed is a good selling point but scoring n leads at a time is a higher priority
-* Most of our users will be on laptops so the application will be designed with that setup in mind.
+•	Most of our users will be on laptops so the application will be designed with that setup in mind.

 ## Solution
 I am going to build a binary classification model that scores leads on a scale of 0 to 1, additionally I will build a regression model of sorts to predict the monthly value that Hyros could bring to the lead.
-This way the team can see what leads are likley to convert and which ones could bring Hyros more revenue should they convert.
+This way the team can see what leads are likely to convert and which ones could bring Hyros more revenue should they convert.
 These values will be aggregated together somehow and will be scaled from 1 to 10.
 The application will also concatenate the predictions with the Sales Team's spreadsheet.

 <img src="images/process2.png/">

 ## Feasability
 With the data that I have it isn't realistic to have a very good model as I'm only able to collect 60-90 datapoints.
-That being said if I can conduct a survey for businesses that have gone through the sales process at hyros create a dataflywheel.
-If I'm able to find the leads that didn't purchase it will leading to better preformance in the model and a more accurate alalysis overall.
-The main bottlenecks of this project is getting the leads and finding the adspend of each lead in a programatic manner.
+If I can conduct a survey for businesses that have gone through the sales process at hyros create a data flywheel.
+If I'm able to find the leads that didn't purchase it will be leading to better performance in the model and a more accurate analysis overall.
+The main bottleneck of this project is getting the leads and finding the ad spend of each lead in a programmatic manner.

 ## KPI's and metrics
 **Business KPI's**